-Please complete this section only if: ou are a new donor, or bu have not donated within the last 2 years. • nerwise proceed to Section B) Do not circlo ase respond by placing a cross or tick in the relevant box. ve you: Do not circle.
-Comments IIa ve you.
-(Staff Use Only) 1.
+Please respond by placing a cross or a tick in the relevant box.
+Do not circle.

+Ha ve you: Comments (staff use only) 1.
 Ever volunteered to donate blood before?
-If yes - where? when?
-Yes 🗆 No 💭 NP (,,, 2.
+If yes - where?
+Yes No NP 2.
 Ever been advised not to give blood?
-Yes 🗆 No 🗐 NP 3.
+Yes No NP 3.
 Ever suffered from anaemia or any blood disorder?
-Yes 🗆 No 🗆 A4 4.
+Yes No A4 4.
 Ever had a serious illness, operation or been admitted to hospital?
-Yes 🗆 No 🗆 A5 5.
-Had a neurosurgical procedure involving head, brain or spinal cord between 1972 and 1989?
-Yes 🗆 No 🗖 🗚 A6 6.
-Ever received a transplant or graft (organ, cornea, dura mater, bone etc.)?
-Yes 🗆 No 🗀 A7 7.
+Yes No A5 5.
+Had a neurosurgical procedure involving the head, brain or spinal cord between 1972 and 1989?
+Yes No A6 6.
+Ever received a transplant or graft (organ, cornea, dura mater, bone, etc.)?
+Yes No A7 7.
 Received injections of human growth hormone for short stature or human pituitary hormone for infertility prior to 1986?
-Yes 🗆 No 🗖 🗛 8.
-Ever suffered head injury, stroke or epilepsy?
-Yes 🗆 No 🗆 A9 9.
-Ever had a heart or blood pressure problem, rheumatic fever or heart murmur or chest pain?
-Yes 🗆 No 🔲  B0 10.
+Yes No A8 8.
+Ever suffered from a head injury, stroke or epilepsy?
+Yes No А9 9.
+Ever had a heart or blood pressure problem, chest pain, rheumatic fever or a heart murmur?
+Yes No В0 10.
 Ever had a bowel disease, stomach or duodenal problems or ulcers?
-Yes 🗆 No 🗆  B1 11.
+Yes No B1 11.
 Ever had kidney, liver or lung problems including tuberculosis (TB)?
-Yes 🗆 No 🗆  B2 12.
+Yes No B2 12.
 Ever had diabetes, a thyroid disorder or an autoimmune disease e.g. rheumatoid arthritis or lupus?
-Yes 🗆 No 🗖  B3 13.
+Yes No В3 13.
 Ever had cancer of any kind including melanoma?
-Yes 🗆 No 🗆  B4 14.
+Yes No B4 14.
 Ever had malaria, Ross River fever, Q fever, leptospirosis or Chagas' disease?
-Yes 🗆 No 🗆  B5 15.
-Ever had (yellow) jaundice or hepatitis?
-Yes 🗆 No 🗆  B6 16.
-Travelled or lived overseas in the last 3 years?
-Yes 🗆 No 🗆 B7 17.
+Yes No B5 15.
+Ever had jaundice (yellow eyes/skin) or hepatitis?
+Yes No В6 16.
+Been outside Australia in the last 3 years?
+Yes No B7 17.
 What was your country of birth?
-B8 18.
+M1 18.
+From 1 January 1980 through to 31 December 1996 inclusive, have you spent (visited or lived) a total time which adds up to 6 months or more in England, Scotland, Wales, Northern Ireland, the Channel Islands, the Isle of Man, or the Falkland Islands?
+Yes No M8 19.
 Have you ever had treatment with the medication TIGASON (Etretinate) or NEOTIGASON (Acitretin)?
-Yes 🗆 No 🔲  B9 CBS S-NAT-DAP-L3-026 Version: 0.0.4 Date Effe ective: 1-May-2006 Page 3 of 6
+Yes No В9